-- 17.1 The municipality will furnish each person liable for the payment of rates with a written account, which shall specify: - the description of the property including its erf or farm number and physical address where known and provided that the inserton of this information on an account is feasible in terms of the billing system of the municipality; - (b) the amount due for rates payable; - (c) the date on or before which the amount due is payable; - (d) how the amount due was calculated; - (e) the market value of the property; - (f) if the property is subject to any compulsory phasing-in discount, the amount of such discount; and - (g) if the property is subject to any additional rate in terms of section 22 of the Act, the amount due for additional rates.
+- 16.1 The municipality will furnish each person liable for the payment of rates with a written account, which shall specify: - (a) the description of the property including its erf or farm number and physical address where known and provided that the inserton of this information on an account is feasible in terms of the billing system of the municipality; - (b) the amount due for rates payable;

+- (c) the date on or before which the amount due is payable; - (d) how the amount due was calculated; - (e) the market value of the property; - (f) if the property is subject to any compulsory phasing-in discount, the amount of such discount; and - (g) if the property is subject to any additional rate in terms of section 22 of the Act, the amount due for additional rates.

-18. Liability for and recovery of rates
+17. Liability for and recovery of rates

-- 18.1 The owner of a property shall be liable for the payment of the rates levied on his property. - 18.2 Joint owners of a property shall be jointly and severally liable for payment of the rates levied on their property. - 18.3 A person liable for payment of rates remains liable for such payment, whether or not he has received a written account from the municipality.
-If the person concerned has not received a written account, he must make the necessary enquiries at the municipality. - 18.4 In the case of joint ownership, the municipality shall, in order to minimise costs and unnecessary administration, recover rates from one of the joint owners only provided that such action shall take place with the prior consent of all the owners concerned. - In the case where an agricultural property is owned by more than one owner in undivided shares and these undivided shares were allowed before the commencement date of the Subdivision of Agricultural Land Act No. 70 of 1970, the municipality shall hold any joint owner liable for all rates levied in respect of the agricultural property concerned or hold any joint owner only liable for that portion of rates levied on the property that represents his undivided share therein. - 18.6 In the event of a property being transferred to a new owner during the period when an interim valuation takes place, the immediate predecessor in title as well as the new owner of the property concerned will be jointly and severally responsible for paying any rates raised as a result of such interim valuation.
+- 17.1 The owner of a property shall be liable for the payment of the rates levied on his property. - 17.2 Joint owners of a property shall be jointly and severally liable for payment of the rates levied on their property. - 17.3 A person liable for payment of rates remains liable for such payment, whether or not he has received a written account from the municipality.
+If the person concerned has not received a written account, he must make the necessary enquiries at the municipality. - 17.4 In the case of joint ownership, the municipality shall, in order to minimise costs and unnecessary administration, recover rates from one of the joint owners only provided that such action shall take place with the prior consent of all the owners concerned. - 17.5 In the case where an agricultural property is owned by more than one owner in undivided shares and these undivided shares were allowed before the commencement date of the Subdivision of Agricultural Land Act No. 70 of 1970, the municipality shall hold any joint owner liable for all rates levied in respect of the agricultural property concerned or hold any joint owner only liable for that portion of rates levied on the property that represents his undivided share therein. - 17.6 In the event of a property being transferred to a new owner during the period when an interim valuation takes place, the immediate predecessor in title as well as the new owner of the property concerned will be jointly and severally responsible for paying any rates raised as a result of such interim valuation. - 17.7 Properties which vest in the municipality in terms of the conditions of establishment of a township or the conditions of approval applicable to the subdivision of land comprising a private development, including open spaces and roads, will be rateable and the developer shall be responsible for the payment of assessed rates thereon until such properties are transferred to the municipality.